Convergence rates for the stochastic gradient descent method for non-convex objective functions: Geometric preliminaries

-The useful feature of these neighborhoods it that the parameter $R\in(0,\infty)$ can be used to quantify distance in directions tangential to the manifold $\mathcal{M}\cap U$, and the parameter $\delta\in(0,\infty)$ can be used to quantify distance in directions normal to the manifold $\mathcal{M}\cap U$.
+A useful feature of the sets defined in Definition~\ref{dtbn} is that the parameter $R\in(0,\infty)$ can be used to quantify distance in directions tangential to the manifold $\mathcal{M}\cap U$, and the parameter $\delta\in(0,\infty)$ can be used to quantify distance in directions normal to the manifold $\mathcal{M}\cap U$.
 The following technical proposition will be used to prove Proposition~\ref{dis_converge} below and Lemma~\ref{lem_tub} below.